enmanuelduran/enmascript/content/articles/2018-11-20-modern-web-techniques-tricks-for-image-handling-and-delivery-on-your-site.md

 **Twitter**
 ![](/images/2018-11-20-twitter-case-study.gif)

 See how the videos even have a label saying "GIF" when they actually are videos? this of course with the end of letting users know that originally the user shared a _gif_.
-Now the fun part, let's see those numbers, I took the freedom of measuring how good is the impact on performance when having a **gif image in your site vs an MP4 video** and the results are great:
+Now the fun part, let's see those numbers, I took the freedom of measuring how good is the impact on performance when having a **gif image in your site vs an MP4 video** and the results are great.

 I recently [posted an article](https://enmascript.com/articles/2018/10/31/the-underestimated-power-behind-window-matchmedia#mediaquerysensor-a-powerful-and-lightweight-solution-to-the-rescue) using a gif to show an example and I recently changed it as well to be an MP4 video, check this: